9-5-pursuit/module-three-study-guide/06-react-lifting-state.md

 - What is the default value of our `state`?
 - What code represents our `event handler`?
 - What `state` is being passed down as `props` and to which components?
-- Of the state being passed down, what do we expected to be `lifted`?
+- How do we expect the state to be `lifted`?

 ```jsx
 // src/App.js